If you have a technical question or problem, or a potential project in mind, ask a BCIT research expert.

 Joe Boyd, MSc, MLS

-As Research Liaison in ARLO, Joe Boyd helps coordinate ARLO services with BCIT’s Schools and Research Groups, with industry and community groups, and with external agencies, and is a member of several BCIT internal funding Committees: Institute Research Committee, Instructional Development Committee, International Mobility Fund Committee.
+As Research Liaison in ARLO, Joe helps coordinate ARLO services with BCIT’s Schools and Research Groups, with industry and community groups, and with external agencies.
+He is one of the organizers of BCIT’s Student Innovation Challenge, and is also a member of several BCIT internal funding Committees: Institute Research Committee, Instructional Development Committee, International Mobility Fund Committee.

-Joe also has a role as a research information analyst, managing BCIT’s applied research websites, tracking and reporting on BCIT applied research activities – projects, researchers, funding sponsors and programs, industry research partners – and assisting researchers in identifying funding sources and developing successful research proposals.
+Joe is also a research information analyst, managing BCIT’s applied research websites, tracking and reporting on BCIT applied research activities – projects, researchers, funding sponsors and programs, industry research partners – and assisting researchers in identifying funding sources and developing successful research proposals.

 Joe has Bachelors and Masters degrees in Physics from the University of Toronto and a Masters degree in Library Studies from UBC.